-Video Tutorial: How to Add HTML Ad Pop-ups on WordPress
+Video Tutorial: How to Add HTML Ad Popups in WordPress

-The first step is to decide in which page or section of your website site the pop-up should appear.
+The first step is to select the page or section of your website where the popup should appear.

-For instance, if you have a general sale going on, you will want a flashy full screen banner on your homepage.
-However, if you want to invite users to contact you about specific topics, it’s better to present subtle fly-in banners on related pages only.
+For instance, if you have a general sale going on, you will want a flashy full-screen popup on your homepage.
+However, if you want to invite users to contact you about specific topics, it’s better to present subtle fly-in popups on related pages only.

 This step might seem obvious, but is actually really important.

-The most known example is that of banners showing up as soon as the page is loaded.
+The most known example is that of pop ups showing up as soon as the page is loaded.
 However, there are many other options.
 To name a few:

 - When the user tries to leave the page